microsoft/vscode-docs/docs/cpp/cmake-linux.md

 ### Select a variant

 A variant contains instructions for how to build your project.
-By default, the CMake Tools extension provides four variants, each corresponding to a default build type: Debug, Release, MinRelSize, and RelWithDebInfo.
+By default, the CMake Tools extension provides four variants, each corresponding to a default build type: `Debug`, `Release`, `MinRelSize`, and `RelWithDebInfo`.
+These options provide the following:

+`Debug`: disables optimizations and includes debug info.
+`Release` : Includes optimizations but no debug info.
+`MinRelSize` : Optimizes for size.
+No debug info.
+`RelWithDebInfo` : Optimizes for speed and includes debug info.

 To select a variant, open the Command Palette (`kb(workbench.action.showCommands)`) run the **CMake: Select Variant** command.

 ![Select variant](images/cpp/cmake-select-variant.png)

-Select "Debug" to include debug information with your build.
+Select **Debug** to include debug information with your build.

 ![Select debug variant type](images/cpp/cmake-variant-type.png)